Compliance frameworks explained.

 What is ISO 27001?

 ISO 27001 is an internationally recognized standard for information security management systems (ISMS).
-Published by the International Organization for Standardization, it's the global benchmark for how organizations should manage and protect sensitive information.
+Published by the International Organization for Standardization, it is the global benchmark for how organizations should manage and protect sensitive information.

 Unlike SOC 2 (which is a report), ISO 27001 is a certification.
 An accredited body audits your organization and, if you pass, you receive a certificate valid for three years (with annual surveillance audits).